 Adverse events occurring at a frequency of at least 5% in infliximab for injection-treated adult patients with rheumatoid arthritis, Crohn's disease, ankylosing spondylitis, plaque psoriasis, psoriatic arthritis, and ulcerative colitis are shown in Table 3.
 Adverse events occurring at a frequency of at least 5% in infliximab for injection-treated pediatric patients with Crohn's disease or ulcerative colitis are shown in Table 4.
 Adverse events occurring at a frequency of $\geq 1\%$ to <5% in infliximab for injection-treated adult patients are shown in Table 5.
-Adverse events occurring at a frequency of $\geq 1\%$ to <5% in infliximab for injection-treated adult patients are shown in Table 5.
-Adverse events occurring at a frequency of $\geq 1\%$ to <5% in infliximab for injection-treated adult patients with Crohn's disease or ulcerative colitis are shown in Table 6.
-Adverse events in a juvenile rheumatoid arthritis (JRA) trial are set forth in the section entitled 8.2.1 Clinical Trial Adverse Reactions-Pediatrics, Juvenile Rheumatoid Arthritis.
-In general, the adverse events in pediatric patients with Crohn's disease or ulcerative colitis who received infliximab for injection were similar in frequency and type to those seen in adult patients with Crohn's disease or ulcerative colitis respectively.
-Differences from adults and other special considerations are discussed in the section, 8.2.1 Clinical Trial Adverse Reactions-Pediatrics, Crohn's Disease and 8.2.1 Clinical Trial Adverse Reactions-Pediatrics.
+Adverse events occurring at a frequency of ≥1% to <5% in infliximab for injection-treated pediatric patients with Crohn's disease or ulcerative colitis are shown in Table 6.
+Adverse events in a juvenile rheumatoid arthritis (JRA) trial are set forth in the section entitled 8.2.1 Clinical Trial Adverse Reactions - Pediatrics, Juvenile Rheumatoid Arthritis.
+In general, the adverse events in pediatric patients with Crohn's disease or ulcerative colitis who received Infliximab for injection were similar in frequency and type to those seen in adult patients with Crohn's disease or ulcerative colitis respectively.
+Differences from adults and other special considerations are discussed in the section, 8.2.1 Clinical Trial Adverse Reactions - Pediatrics, Crohn's Disease and 8.2.1 Clinical Trial Adverse Reactions - Pediatrics, Ulcerative Colitis.